Paul-Cheeseman/Stream3-Project/README.md

 	- Login icon colour coded (red/green to show signed in/out).

 - Orders
-	- Listing of all orders made for a registered customer
+	- Listing of all orders made for a registered customer:
 		- Uses an ID along with the time and date to identify order, meaning the site can cater for multiple orders from same customer in same day
 		- Orders listed chronologically with last order first to enable easier checking for customers on recent orders
-	- Each listing is linked to the details of the specific order
+	- Each order listing is linked to a details page of the specific order
 	- Pagination (triggered on over 10 orders listed) implemented for better usability

 - Products
-	- Product listing - Multiple filtering on products to given granularity when searching
+	- Product listing - Multiple filtering on products to give granularity when searching
 	- Product detail - if the customer tries to purchase more than is in stock, the customer is told how many of the item are in stock and then that limit is imposed as a maximum value on the order amount to prevent purchase of unstocked items (as per client requirements).
 	 - Click selection on product table rows gives the products detail page
 	 - jQuery stores filtering values/selections so that they are retained across server calls